MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-connect-the-sbc.md

   - Microsoft Teams
 f1.keywords:
 - NOCSH
-description: "Learn how to configure Microsoft Phone System Direct Routing."
+description: "Learn how to configure and connect your SBC to Phone System Direct Routing."
 ---

 # Connect your Session Border Controller (SBC) to Direct Routing

 This article describes how to configure a Session Border Controller (SBC) and connect it to Phone System Direct Routing.
 This is step 1 of the following steps to configure Direct Routing: